JeremyCollinsMPI/Flight-delays/README.md

 ### Results

 80% of the data was used for training, which was then split 80%-20% for training and validation.
 The mean squared error was chosen as the loss function to minimise.
-Since the output was 0 or 1, this should be multiplied by 800 to get the mean squared error for the amount in HKD of the claim: the best test data mean squared error loss is therefore 800 * 0.029 = $23.2.
+Since the output was 0 or 1, this should be multiplied by 800 to get the mean squared error for the amount in HKD of the claim: the best test data mean squared error loss is therefore (800^2) * 0.0249 = $15936.  the best mean absolute error is 0.0452, and so the best mean absolute error for the claims is 800 * 0.0452 = $36.16.

 With the logistic regression, the mean squared error goes down to 0.034 on the test data.
 With a fully connected layer of 100 neurons, the mean squared error on the test data is 0.0295.